graphcommerce-org/graphcommerce/docs/content/getting-started/create.md

 - `yarn dev` Run the app

 Visit the development environment running at http://localhost:3000
-Visit the GraphQL Playground running http://localhost:3000/api/graphql
+Visit the GraphQL Playground running at http://localhost:3000/api/graphql

 > No success?
 Refer to [common build errors](../framework/troubleshooting.md)